June Crespo: contemporary sculptures between the body and architecture

 Conclusion

-👉 At Alfa Arte, we collaborate with artists to bring large-scale sculptural projects to life, from initial modeling to final installation.
+👉 At Alfa Arte, we collaborate with artists to bring sculptural projects to life, from initial modeling to final installation.